mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

       "resource": "https://api.example.com/resource"
     }

-Client verifies the requested a token explicitly bound to the discovered resource.
+Client verifies that it obtained an access token explicitly bound to the discovered resource.

 # Acknowledgments
 {:numbered="false"}